 Why Reduce Health Care Costs?

 One rare point of elite consensus is that the US needs to reduce health care costs.
 Frightening graphs expose America as a spendthrift outlier.
 The President’s first OMB director tirelessly tried to “bend the cost curve.”
 The President’s opponents are even more passionate about austerity.
+If you’re wanting to see what can be done at home before resorting to the doctors for a bill, you can always check out online advice on sites like the Ergonomic Health HQ who have a range of topics of conversation for you assistance.

 Journalists and academics support that political consensus.
 Andrew Sullivan calls health spending a “giant suck from the rest of the working economy.”
 Gregg Bloche estimates that “the 30% of health care spending that’s wasted on worthless care” is “about the price of the $700 billion mortgage bailout, squandered every year.”
 He calls rising health spending an “existential challenge,” menacing other “national priorities.”
 Perhaps inspired by Children of the Corn, George Mason economist Robin Hanson compares modern medicine to a voracious brat: